cbherbert/stochrare/README.md

 ## Citation

 We should soon write a metapaper describing the project.
-In the meantime, if you use the package for your research, we would appreciate if you could give credit by citing one of the research papers where the development of stochpy started:
+In the meantime, if you use the package for your research, we would appreciate if you could give credit by citing one of the research papers where the development of stochrare started:

 	@article{Herbert2017,
 	Author = {Herbert, Corentin and Bouchet, Freddy},